Success and You – The Change Professional Competency Model

 - Training and Education Providers can use the Models to assist with their course curriculum and learning modules

 For guidance on what Change Managers must know to display these behavioural competencies effectively, please refer to our best-selling reference book ‘The Effective Change Manager‘, Change Management Body of Knowledge (CMBoK).

 Three competency models have been developed for change managers at different points in their career – Foundation, Specialist, Master.
 The skill topic areas are similar across the models, but the key difference is in the depth and breadth of experience expected at each level.

-The Competency Models are the assessment standard for the three levels of Accreditation.
-If you'd like to find out more about becoming a Change Management Institute Accredited Change Manager refer to the Accreditation Handbook.
+The Competency Models form the assessment standard for the three levels of Accreditation.
+If you’d like to find out more about becoming a Change Management Institute Accredited Change Professional refer to the Accreditation Handbook.

 Members can log in via your Member Hub to access the full Competency Models.
 If you are not yet a Change Management Institute Member you can access a preview of the Competency Model below.